TotallyInformation/node-red-contrib-events/README.md

 * `link-in`/`link-out` are core nodes, they use Node.js's event system but are linked by source/destination node ID rather than by topic.
 * **[node-red-contrib-topic-link](https://flows.nodered.org/node/node-red-contrib-topic-link)** - uses `set`s and a map and may need a deep object copy.
 Does not use events.
 Supports MQTT-style wildcards.
 This is the node most similar to what I'm doing.
 The usage is very similar, it is mostly the execution that is different.
 * [node-red-contrib-sub-link](https://flows.nodered.org/node/node-red-contrib-sub-link) - does not use Node.js's native event system and requires configuration.
 Supports MQTT-style wildcards.
-* [](https://flows.nodered.org/node/node-red-contrib-pubsub) - source code not published.
+* [node-red-contrib-pubsub](https://flows.nodered.org/node/node-red-contrib-pubsub) - source code not published.
 They manually do what the native event system does for you.
 They manually convert msg objects to a string and back.
 The stringify process isn't wrapped in a try/catch which may be a little fragile.
 And finally, they don't support wildcard subscriptions.

-## Thoughts for future enhancements

-* Allow `event-out` node to have a return event.
-On receipt of the return event, output the return msg.
-This provides a route for sub-routines.
-Use the out node's ID as the event name.
-* Add `event-return` node.
-Note that any flow from the event-in to the event-return HAS to retain the `msg._eventOriginator` property

 ## Change Log